 In 2020/21 the programme budget for the Scottish Welfare Fund was increased to £35.5 million.
-In addition, £22 million was added in response to COVID-19, with a further £23 million held in reserve, to be targeted where it is needed later in the year.
-This publication does not cover applications made to the Scottish Welfare Fund relating to COVID-19.
-The next update of this publication will include applications received in January to March 2020.
+In addition, £22 million was allocated in response to COVID-19 in March 2020.

 The Scottish Welfare Fund was introduced on an interim basis for the first three years, prior to setting the Fund out in law.
 The Welfare Funds (Scotland) Act 2015 received Royal Assent on 8 April 2015 and placed the Scottish Welfare Fund into law from 1 April 2016.
 The Act is supported by the Welfare Funds (Scotland) Regulations 2016, and statutory guidance.